PISAresearch/pisa/12-watchtower-API.md

 ## WatchTower discovery
 At this point we're leaving the client/server connection to be protocol agnostic.
 How the Lightning node finds the WatchTower or how the WatchTower announces their presence and services provided is not specified.

 Therefore, we are assuming that the client and server are connected and that the client have learnt what Quality of Service (`qos`) the tower is offering.
+Moreover, we asume that the client has an authentication token `aut_token` to prove he's entitled to use the service if required.

 ## WatchTower services

 ### Basic Service
-The basic service provided by a WatchTower refers to providing justice transaction relay upon seeing a breach on the blockchain with no finality guarantees (i.e. the transaction inclusion is not guaranteed).
+The customer can hire the WatchTower to watch for breaches on the blockchain and relay a justice transaction on their behalf.
+The customer receives an acknowledgement when the WatchTower has accepted the job, but the hiring protocol does guarantee the transaction inclusion.

 ### Quality of Service
 Quality of Service (`qos`) builds on top of the basic service provided by a tower and it's optionally provided.
 Different kinds of QoS can be offered by the tower.